Yves Segers

 Yves Segers (© Daniel Orban)

-From the age of 17, Yves has been a member of the Philharmonic Youth Orchestra of Flanders with which he made several CD recordings and concert tours (Russia, South Africa, Canada and Italy) and often performed as a soloist.
-In 2001, at the age of 22 and after succeeding the auditions, he joined the Royal Symphonic Band of the Guides.
-Simultaneously he also performed with renowned orchestras and ensembles, as the Prometheus Ensemble, the Symphony Orchestra of La Monnaie, the Boeykens Ensemble and Il Novecento with conductors like Antonio Pappano, Kazushi Ono and others, and played often as a soloist in Belgium and abroad.
+In the meantime, from the age of 17, Yves became a member of the Philharmonic Youth Orchestra of Flanders with which he made several concert tours (Canada, Italy, Russia, South Africa).
+In 2001, at the age of 22 and after succeeding the auditions, he joined the Royal Symphonic Band of the Guides as a flutist.
+In the meantime he performed with renowned orchestras and ensembles and with famous conductors such as Antonio Pappano and Kazushi Ono, also playing as a soloist in Belgium and abroad.
+He continued perfecting his conducting with great masters such as Norbert Nozy, Lucas Vis, Bart Bouckaert and Silveer Van den Broeck.

-Since March 2008, Yves is the Chief-conductor of the famous Royal Symphonic Band of the Belgian Guides, after succeeding as the only one brilliantly in numerous examinations, auditions and internships.
-Yves Segers has conducted numerous concerts and outstanding recordings, often with prestigious and internationally renowned soloists such as the pianists Jean-Claude Vanden Eynden, François Glorieux, Liebrecht Vanbeckevoort, Jan Michiels, Daniel Blumenthal and Eliane Rodrigues, the clarinettists Eddie Daniels, Walter Boeykens, Annelien Van Wauwe, Roeland Hendrikx and Paul Meyer, the violinists Andrey Baranov, Lorenzo Gatto, Sylvia Huang, Tatiana Samouil and Jenny Spanoghe, the cellists Santiago Cañon-Valencia and Justus Grimm, the saxophonists Norbert Nozy, Simon Dirick and the Blindman quartet, several international vocal soloists such as Sebastien Parotte and many other instrumental soloists.
-Renowned artists such as Natalie Choquette, Will Tura, Paul Michiels, Ozark Henry, Helmut Lotti, Jo Lemaire,… performed together with Yves Segers.
-He conducted already lots of orchestras, including the Brussels Philharmonic, the National Orchestra of Belgium, Frascati Symphonic, the Banda Municipal of Bilbao, the Staff Band of the Norwegian Armed Forces, the Choral Arts Society of Washington and the Symphonic Orchestra of the Central Military Band of Russia with whom he conducted an exceptional concert at the Kremlin in Moscow.
+Since March 2008, Yves is the chief-conductor of the famous Royal Symphonic Band of the Belgian Guides.
+Yves Segers has conducted numerous concerts and outstanding recordings, often with prestigious and internationally renowned soloists, such as pianists Jean-Claude Vanden Eynde, Francois Glorieux, Liebrecht Vanbeckevoort, Jan Michiels, Daniel Blumenthal and Eliane Rodrigues, the clarinetists Eddy Daniels, Walter Boeykens, Annelien Van Wauwe, Roeland Hendrickx and Paul Meyer, the violinists Andrey Baranov, Lorenzo Gatto, Sylvia Huang, Tatiana Samouil and Jenny Spanoghe, the cellists Santiago Canon-Valencia, Justus Grimm and Stéphanie Huang, the saxophonists Norbert Nozy, Simon Dirick and Pieter Pellens, and the Blindman Quartet.

 Yves Segers (© Adj Kristof Moens)